-When the child is born, the obstetrician fills boxes on a form and mentions the place, date and time of birth of a child and his gender, as well as the name and address of the mother.
-This information is the one that will be found on the birth certificate and will establish his legal identity.
+When the child is born, the obstetrician fills boxes on a form and mentions the place, date and time of birth of a child and their gender, as well as the name and address of the mother.
+This information is the one that will be found on the birth certificate and will establish the child's legal identity.

 The mother can also avoid writing the name of the biological father if they are not married, if the relationship is over and if he wasn’t present during childbirth.